sourcegraph/handbook/content/departments/engineering/design/goals/index.md

      sales, AE, or CE session per week.
    - Key Result: Each member of the design team has at least 14 hours of user time per quarter.
+3. **Objective**: Support sales in their efforts to transform leads into PoCs
    - Key Result: All outward-facing sales materials are aligned with brand platform.